georgbuechner/dissonance/README.md

 You randomly gain iron every few seconds.
 Iron can be used to activate the process of gathering new resources or to boost their production.
-But your resource production is also dependent on your current oxygen level and on how close the resource is to its limit.
+But your resource production is also dependent on your current oxygen level and on how close the resource is to it's limit.
 So be careful when building neurons: the more resources are bound in neurons, the less resources you gain!